tessai9/lightsaml_in_symfony4/README.md

 # How to start

+There needs some settings to start SAML authentication.
-This setting process is based on [Here](https://www.lightsaml.com/SP-Bundle/Getting-started/), but not saving to database.
+This setting process is based on [lightSAML - Getting-started](https://www.lightsaml.com/SP-Bundle/Getting-started/), but not saving on database.

 1. Run docker image